chaotic-braindead/flux-backend/README.md

 ### Viewing contents of a folder (GET `/<id>`)

-Perform a GET request on the `/<id>` endpoint to get all items in the bucket along with their respective presigned urls which expire 24 hours after upload date. (change if needed)
+Perform a GET request on the `/<id>` endpoint to get the remaining time left and all items in the bucket along with their respective presigned urls which expire 24 hours after upload date. (change if needed)

 ## Additional info